CodeLouisville/FEWD-PetShop/README.md

 This is a single home page mockup, no interior pages are needed or required.

-Please reveiw the included PDF Mockup up the proposed website design. [cl-petshop-overview.pdf](https://github.com/CodeLouisville/FEWD-PetShop/blob/main/CL-Petshop-Overview.pdf)
+Please reveiw the included PDF Mockup up the proposed website design: [cl-petshop-overview.pdf](https://github.com/CodeLouisville/FEWD-PetShop/blob/main/CL-Petshop-Overview.pdf)

 Individual .png files of the mockups are in [assets/mockups](https://github.com/CodeLouisville/FEWD-PetShop/tree/main/assets/mockups).

+All photos, icons, logos, and fonts are located in [assets/mockups](https://github.com/CodeLouisville/FEWD-PetShop/tree/main/assets/).

 --